 - Make sure your shipping policies are clear.
 If you ship in 1-2 days, be sure buyers understand that means it leaves your possession in 1-2 days – not arrives on their doorstep in that time.

 - Get supplies now.
 Do not run out (and then panic) when you’re neck-deep in the holiday frenzy.
 Run a weekly inventory of how many shipping supplies you have on had, and make sure you’re on track to be able to handle the influx of coming orders.

 Just for kicks, here is the absolute worst (and most hysterical) shipping mishap I have ever heard of:

 “When Emily the cat went missing a month ago, her owners looked for their wandering pet where she had ended up before — the local animal shelter.
 But this week they learned Emily sailed to France.
 Lesley McElhiney figures her cat went prowling around a paper warehouse near home and ended up in a cargo container that went by ship across the Atlantic Ocean and was trucked to Nancy, a city in northeastern France near the border with Germany.
 Employees at a French lamination company found her in the container, checked her tags and called Emily’s veterinarian back in the U.S.”

 –USA Today, The Associated Press.
 Originally published 10/28/2005.

 There is really nothing you can do to avoid something as bewildering as this.
 But if I opened a package on Christmas morning and a cat jumped out, I would consider it a Christmas miracle and leave the seller positive feedback.

 What is the worst shipping experience you’ve ever had?
 Or how do you typically prepare for holiday shipping?
 Let us know in the comments.
-If you have any questions about ecomdash’s shipping management and postage provision through Stamps.com and Endicia, please feel free to contact us.
+If you have any questions about ecomdash’s shipping automation software and postage provision through Stamps.com and Endicia, please feel free to contact us.